WhatTheFact_Logo_Transparent_353x76px

 Use measure or virtual table as filter for CALCULATE

-Last week, a colleague at work had an interesting question with a customer.
-This wanted to perform a calculation with CALCULATE, but only on the records of the table where a measure has a certain value.
-Or in more simple terms, he wants to filter the table by a measure and then perform the calculation on the filtered table.
+Last week, a colleague at work had an interesting question with a client.
+They wanted to perform a calculation with CALCULATE, but only wanted to include rows of the table where a measure has a certain value.
+Or in more simple terms, he wants to filter the table by a measure and then perform another calculation on the filtered table.

 Measure always requires filter context